 Funeral services for Linda Gayle King, 76, of Wills Point were held Thursday, May 13, 2021, at at Stonepoint Church in Edgewood.
 Burial will follow at White Rose Cemetery

-Funeral services for Janie Ruth Orsborn, 75, of Edgewood, were held Friday, Sept.
-4, 2020, at Hiett’s LyBrand Funeral Home in Edgewood.
-Burial followed at Oak Hill Cemetery.
+Funeral services for Robert “Robby” Franklin Mitchell, Jr., 53, of Royse City, were held Monday, April 26, 2021, at Hiett’s LyBrand Funeral Home in Wills Point.
+Burial followed at Oak Hill Cemetery in Edgewood.